Haustin088/ATI_Final/README.md

 ATI_Final – How to Run

 1. Install requirements:

 run this in the terminal: pip install -r requirements.txt

-2. Start the backend API (FastAPI): uvicorn backend.main:app --reload
+3. Start the backend API (FastAPI):

+run this in the terminal: uvicorn backend.main:app --reload

 After the server starts, articles can be crawled in the admin page by clicking “Chạy Crawl ngay” in the “Nhật ký hệ thống” tab.
 Output: crawled_articles.json